“We don’t have any Japanese American community here.”

 When Mary Ishino, a Japanese American woman who had been living in East Lansing, said this, she gave voice to the sentiments of many.
 While undoubtedly there are those in Michigan who aren’t aware there are any Japanese Americans living in the state, period, Mary Ishino meant something a little different.
 Something more complex.
 You see, see read Los Angeles-based Japanese American newspapers like The Pacific Citizen, and felt part of a Japanese American community.
 But that community was located in a Pacific elsewhere.
 Not here, in the Midwest.

 So what makes a community?
 What makes a place feel like home–or more specifically, like a particular kind of home?
 This is a potent question to ask of Japanese Americans in metro Detroit, whose largest migration into the Midwest came as a direct result of World War II.

-Exiled to Motown is organized around five topics, each of which tells a crucial part of Detroit’s history from a Japanese American perspective:
+Exiled to Motown is organized around three primary topics, each of which tells a crucial part of Detroit’s history from a Japanese American perspective:

 Coming to Detroit

 documents the waves of Japanese American migration into the metro Detroit Area, from seeking work at the Ford Motor Company to seeking refuge during and after World War II, to new generations splitting time between Japan and the United States.
 It explores the many reasons for coming to Detroit–and perhaps even more numerous, the paths one might have taken to get here.

 Working in Detroit

 covers the last century of Japanese Americans working in Detroit in a wide range of industries: Farming, dry goods, secretarial work, the automotive industry–and as translators, artists, and architects.
 Learn about the big personalities that always kept life interesting, work or play!